 If you haven't been on Sydney harbour before I would recommend this trip as you get a spectacular view of the Sydney Harbour Bridge and city skyline, as well as the Opera House, and a great view of Kirribilli House (the Prime Minister's Sydney dwelling on the north shore), and the heads (the headland south of Manly).
 Then once you're at Manly it's just a 5 minute stroll to the beach!

 If you go to Circular Quay to catch the ferry I would recommend visiting the Sydney Modern Art Museum which is just to the left of the ferry terminal.
-It's free to attend and has some world-class exhibits. almost 8 years ago
+It's free to attend and has some world-class exhibits. about 10 years ago

 if you dont want to fork out a few hundred $$ to walk over the top of the harbour bridge, remember it is still pretty cool to walk over the normal way.
 Head over to Milsons Point on the north side for some different views of the city.
 You can get a bus or train back.